alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 - You're already in DI-land.
 In `ASP.NET Core` services/controllers, inject what you need.
 Reader is most useful inside composed business-logic functions where you want to avoid manually threading an environment; it's not a tool for object graph construction or lifetime management.
 - You need mutable/evolving state.
 Reader is read-only.
 If state evolves through steps, you're looking for state-threading (often modeled as State).
 - You need very granular dependencies.
 If everything takes a giant Env, you can trade "parameter sprawl" for "environment coupling."
 If Env grows into a god object, refactor toward narrower capabilities.
+- You need mutable/evolving state.
+Reader is read-only.
+If state evolves through steps, you're looking for state-threading (often modeled as `State`).

 ## Async in C#